orgua/shepherd_v2_planning/16_concept_sw_pru.rst

         - no IRQ to synchronize transaction!
         - start of transaction on host-spi can be half a SPI-Clock-Cycle accurate (Start Request -> CS Low)
         - CS Pin could be PRU-Controlled/Monitored-Pin
+    - alternative: DAC needs no MISO, so one extra PIN would allow to talk to both ICs at the same time
+        - clk can be shared and would be reduced to the lower one (ADC is slower and has longer registers, so improvement would be 1/3 less time)
+        -
 - GPIO to target
     - PRU-GPIO pin direction is controlled by host, in linux via device tree or alternatively via "cape-universal_"
     - PRU can't access host GPIO (i found no memory-mapping)